 - Add the fruit to a saucepan and turn on low for about 3 minutes, stirring occasionally.

-- Once warmed, smash with the back of a fork.
+- Once warmed through, smash the berries down with the back of a fork.

 - Add in maple syrup and stir.